 - Participation in periodic group AIR Shows

-- MFA required; active record of exhibitions or comparable public engagements
+- Residents in Studio Art: Master's Degree preferred; active record of exhibitions or comparable public engagements required

 Required Application Materials: